KaryptoX/NextDNS_Log_Streamer/README.md

 > @reboot   sed -i 's/1/0/g' /tmp/nextdns_log_streamer_startover.log   # Informs log-streamer that historic events should be collected ONCE

 Which will set "0" to the file automatically after reboot.
-This tells the script that the "historic collection" was not performed yet; can still be performed once.
+This tells the script that the "historic collection" was not performed yet.

+## API Error Case

+In case of an API error e.g. HTTP response code "404" the script will save the last timestamp and will continue in the next run there.
+That process will be repeated until the logs were collected successfully.
+After successfull collection the script will continue with the current timestamp to avoid duplicate log collection.

 ## Known Issues & FAQ
 - Duplicate Logs